 I attach the rope at the truck, it should be a matter of minutes to get us out.
 Everything checked and we start.
 Disengage gear, motor on, last corrections to have it as easy as possible.
 Bodo tows but the vehicle is stuck deeper then expected.
 The vehicle only moves centimetres and heaps up sand behind the wheels.
 It does not work out properly, so Bodo sets his vehicle directly behind us.
 Again we try and yes it moves Ohh no the rope is torn.
 It does not work with the ordinary towing rope we need something stronger, luckily I have a strong rope that can hold 10 tons.
 We do not look very professional, so alexandra comes with the spade, the sand behind the tyres has to be removed.

 Again we try.
 Last fine tuning, now it must work.
 It was not a matter of 5 minutes as supposed.
 After an hour we are on solid ground again – luckily.

 We watch the spurs in the sand.
-It does not look that bad and even we were heavily stuck.
+It does not look that bad although we were heavily stuck.
 Coffee break canceled and we drive on – unsatisfied of course.

 After a few miles the first mountains of the white desert appear – a marvelous view.
 About 20 kilometres north east of Farafra the first rock formation can be seen.
 The closer we get the more surrealistic they look like.
 People with phantasy see ostriches, camels birds and other different things.
 The rocks consist of white limestone thus the name white desert, which was also formed by wind erosion.